 - We live in a digital age in which consumers' buying behaviours are very different.
-Today almost everyone does an online research before actually buying something.
-Thus, a simple search should provide them with the information they need about a certain product or a service.
+Today, almost everyone does an online research before actually buying something, and simple search should provide consumers with all the information they need about your service or product.

-- It is absolutely essential for the business to have an online presence.
-An additional step forward to having presence would be creating user-friendly design and appropriate content.
+- It is absolutely essential for your business to have an online presence.
+An additional step forward would be creating a user-friendly website design and relevant content.

 - Finally, you should make it easier to build relationships with customers and potential costumers by calling them to action.
-In addition, try interacting in social media groups in order to create a strong image in peoples' minds.
+Use social media platforms to create a strong brand image in consumers' minds.

-A professional service business doesn’t need to organise a large and expensive Public Relations campaign to promote their business online, with the aim of building recognition for their brand.
+A professional service business doesn’t need to organise a large and expensive Public Relations campaign to promote their business online and build recognition for their brand.
 All that’s needed is a bit of time and a lot of enthusiasm to get started with your marketing online, and thereby also achieving the business recognition you deserve.

 There are so many different styles for your website to take.
 From a PR and marketing perspective, it is important that your website matches your company brand not only in looks (eg logo and font) but also in “feel.”
 In other words, the style of your website should be consistent to your real-life business.

 If you are a medical specialist, for example, there would be a clear discrepancy if your website’s language used emojis and lingo.
 It is not difficult to imagine what kind of message you are giving visitors to your website when they confront this language.
 If you were a hairdresser and they wanted a trendy style, your website language would be appropriate.
-Not so much, though, if you are a medical specialist and wanted to convey an impression of trust.
+However, this wouldn't be appropriate if you are a medical specialist and wanted to convey an impression of trust.

 2. Call to Action

-Aside from containing the basics, like where to find you and your contact details, your website should also include a call to action.
+Aside from the basics, such as your business address and contact details, your website should also include a call to action.

 - Let visitors know clearly what your services are and why you are different to your competition.